 A bonus is pleasing reversibility thanks to how the ribbed texture surrounding the lozenges of eyelets and the beads are equally prominent on both the right side and wrong side.

-Thong Socks e-Pattern
+Modern Romance Socks e-Pattern

 Here's a stitch that curves and meanders but still remains true...not unlike affairs of the heart.

 The interplay of the knit-purl basketweave texture and beaded knitting makes this a fun-knit project.
 The stitch pattern used for the center portion of the scarf is a slip-stitch pseudo ribbing that gives an extra-soft cushion of comfort around your neck.
 Split-cuff anklets can be worn with the split either to outer or inner sides of ankles.